rbleattler/mdop-docs/mdop/ue-v/uev-manage-configurations.md

 ---
-title: Manage Configurations for UE-V
+title: Manage Configurations for UE-V (Windows 10)
 description: Learn to manage the configuration of the User Experience Virtualization (UE-V) service and also learn to manage storage locations for UE-V resources. ms.date: 1/25/2024 ms.topic: article
 ---

-# Manage Configurations for UE-V
+# Manage Configurations for UE-V (Windows 10)

 In the course of the User Experience Virtualization (UE-V) lifecycle, you have to manage the configuration of the UE-V service and also manage storage locations for resources such as settings package files.
 The following topics provide guidance for managing these UE-V resources.